udayy11/HackBVP-7.0/README.md

-# BVEST-WEBSITE
+HackBVP 7.0
-This repo is for sole purpose of BVEST website
+This repo is for sole purpose of HackBVP 7.0 website